 It’s important to note that while each milestone is distinct, there are many instances where multiple milestones can occur at the same time.
 For example, if a customer’s first interaction with your business is a PPC ad and they call the tracking number on that ad the first time they see it, that would be both the First Touch and the Lead Creation milestone.
 Another common example is if a customer is scored on their first call as a qualified lead, that would represent the Lead Creation and Qualified milestones in one event.

-- 100% credit to the last touchpoint before a customer calls one of your tracking numbers and becomes known to your company as a raw lead.
+Lead Creation Model: 100% credit to the last touchpoint before a customer calls/texts one of your tracking numbers or submits a form and becomes known to your company as a raw lead.

-- Split credit evenly between the First Touch milestone and the Lead Creation milestone.
+50/50 Model: Split credit evenly between the First Touch milestone and the Lead Creation milestone, 50% on each.

-- Credit is split evenly between the First Touch milestone, Lead Creation milestone, and the Qualified milestone.
-Each of these touchpoint receives one-third attribution credit in this model.
+W-Shaped Model: Credit is split evenly between the First Touch milestone, Lead Creation milestone, and the Qualified milestone.
+Each of these touchpoints receives one-third attribution credit in this model.

 How are outbound calls attributed?